 With Treatment

-Forest County Potawatomi Aoda Program is a mental health and addiction treatment facility located at 8201 Mish Ko Swen Drive in the 54520 zip code in Crandon, WI.
+Forest County Potawatomi Aoda Program is a mental health and addiction treatment center located at 8201 Mish Ko Swen Drive in the 54520 zip code in Crandon, WI.
 It is operated by the Tribal government.
-Forest County Potawatomi Aoda Program provides administers naltrexone, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Forest County Potawatomi Aoda Program include DBT, counseling for trauma victims and matrix model.
-Forest County Potawatomi Aoda Program provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
-Other addiction treatment offered includes internet use disorder treatment, general addiction disorder treatment and treatment for gambling disorder.
+Forest County Potawatomi Aoda Program provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Forest County Potawatomi Aoda Program include motivational interviewing, motivational incentives and substance use counseling approach.
+Forest County Potawatomi Aoda Program provides outpatient services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance use.
+Other addiction treatment offered includes treatment for gambling disorder, treatment for internet use disorder and treatment for non-substance use addiction disorder.

 Address: 8201 Mish Ko Swen Drive, Crandon, WI 54520